 - Hold monthly regional support group meetings for families and friends of people in prison.

 As a small organization, your membership really makes a difference to us!
-To make a donation of whatever amount you can afford to Oregon CURE, click here to open the membership form, print it out and mail it to:Oregon CURE 1631 NE Broadway # 460 Portland, OR 97232
+To make a donation of whatever amount you can afford to Oregon CURE, click here to open the membership form, print it out and mail it to:Oregon CURE 7805 SW 40th Ave.
+PO Box 80193 Portland, OR 97280

 An annual donation secures your membership in Oregon CURE and helps us cover our costs incurred while advocating for effective criminal justice policies, procedures, and programs.
 You will be placed on our mailing list and receive our regular newsletter.
 If you have a loved-one incarcerated, we encourage you to make an annual donation on their behalf and we will extend to them the same benefits as you.